huggingface/hub-docs/docs/api-inference/tasks/image-classification.md

 - the "tasks" content for recommended models: https://huggingface.co/api/tasks
 --->

-## Audio Classification
+## Image Classification

-Audio classification is the task of assigning a label or class to a given audio.
-It can be used for recognizing which command a user is giving or the emotion of a statement, as well as identifying a speaker.
+Image classification is the task of assigning a label or class to an entire image.
+Images are expected to have only one class for each image.
+Image classification models take an image as input and return a prediction about which class the image belongs to.

 <Tip>

-For more details about the `audio-classification` task, check out its [dedicated page](https://huggingface.co/tasks/audio-classification)!
+For more details about the `image-classification` task, check out its [dedicated page](https://huggingface.co/tasks/image-classification)!
 You will find examples and related materials.

 </Tip>

 ### Recommended models

+- [google/vit-base-patch16-224](https://huggingface.co/google/vit-base-patch16-224): A strong image classification model.

 This is only a subset of the supported models.
-Find the model that suits you best [here](https://huggingface.co/models?inference=warm&pipeline_tag=audio-classification&sort=trending).
+Find the model that suits you best [here](https://huggingface.co/models?inference=warm&pipeline_tag=image-classification&sort=trending).

 ### API specification